neuralmagic/guidellm/docs/guides/cli.md

 After the evaluation is completed, GuideLLM will output a summary of the results, including various performance metrics.
 The results will also be saved to a local directory for further analysis.

-The output results will start with a summary of the evaluation, followed by the requests data for each benchmark run.
+The output results will start with a summary of the evaluation, followed by the requested data for each benchmark run.
 For example, the start of the output will look like the following:

 <img alt="Sample GuideLLM benchmark start output" src="https://github.com/neuralmagic/guidellm/blob/main/docs/assets/sample-output-start.png" />